saadnsyed/saadnsyed.github.io/content/reading-list.md

 * #### The Gifts of Imperfection - Brené Brown

-  * Helps you learn to emrbace your imperfections and accept who you are.
+  * Helps you learn to embrace your imperfections and accept who you are.
 Has practical tips, including the AEIOUY journal that I still do daily (A: what I abstained from, E: did I exercise, I: what did I do for myself, O: what did I do for others, U: do I have unexpressed emotions, Y: what's something good that happened).

 * The Defining Decade - Meg Jay